petrakis34/live_searchBox/README.md

-# Live Search Box of whiskeys with PHP - Database Included
+# Live Search Box of whiskeys with PHP and JS - Database Included